-- A Web server that supports javax.servlet interfaces.
-To install the server, follow the instructions that are provided with it. - A Web browser that supports JDK 1.1, such as Netscape 4.0, Internet Explorer 4.0, or HotJava.
+• A Web server that supports javax.servlet interfaces.
+To install the server, follow the instructions that are provided with it.

 Installing the servlet

 Your jConnect installation includes a gateway2 subdirectory under the classes directory.
 The subdirectory contains files required for the TDS-tunnelling servlet.